The lower chamber of Mexico’s legislature voted to legalize, paving the way for the world’s largest REC market.

-In a week which brought big news that MSO Curaleaf is expanding into Europe, Mexico presents a very different kind of opportunity.
+- In a week which brought big news that MSO Curaleaf is expanding into Europe, Mexico is a very different situation.
 “Europe is a smaller market and we have to think very sensibly about the cost to manufacture and distribute.”
 Paxhia said.
 “I’m very interested in Latin America [Columbia and Mexico in particular] and how they can contribute to the global supply chain.”